Using a geometric lens to find k disjoint shortest paths: The Key Concepts behind our Polynomial-Time Algorithm

-Recall that for~$k=2$ the two paths~$P_1$ and~$P_2$ have at most one intersection (point or straight line); see \cref{fig:areas}.
-However, in three dimensions~$k > 2$ this is no longer true as neither~$P_1$ nor~$P_2$ needs to be monotone in a third dimension.
-Thus, to exploit the properties shown in \cref{fig:areas} for two paths~$P_i$ and~$P_j$, we need to project into two dimensions using the~$i$ and~$j$ coordinate.
-Hence, we need to be careful with using proper projections to 2D; see \cref{sec:general-k-stuff} for details on the geometric arguments.
-As a result, we have the phenomenon that the ``intersection''-property is not transitive; consider the example given in the left side of \cref{fig:recursive-alignment} for a visualization: here, $P_1$ intersects $P_2$ (case two in \cref{fig:areas}) and $P_2$ intersects $P_3$ but $P_1$ does not intersect $P_3$.
-[8]{ \draw[] (#1, #3 + 0.2 * #2 + 0.1) -- (#1,#3 - .1) {}; \draw[] (#4, #3 + 0.2 * #2 + 0.1) -- (#4,#3 - .1) {}; \node[bold2Dpoint,label=below:{#7}] at (#1,#3) {}; \node[bold2Dpoint,label=below:{#8}] at (#4,#3) {}; \draw[thick,color=#5] (#1, #3 + 0.2 * #2) edge node[midway, fill=white,inner sep=1pt] { {$#6$}} (#4, #3 + 0.2 * #2) {}; }
+Recall that for~$k=2$ the two paths~$P_1$ and~$P_2$ have at most one intersection (a point or a straight line); see \cref{fig:areas}.
+However, in three dimensions~$k > 2$ this is no longer true as neither~$P_1$ nor~$P_2$ needs to be monotone in a third dimension, see \cref{fig:3D-mess} for an example.

-However, whenever two paths~$P_i$ and~$P_j$ intersect, then we know that the two subpaths in the intersection (the dashed part of the paths in \cref{fig:areas}) have both colors~$i$ and~$j$.
-Thus, we can use for these subpaths the two-dimensional observations behind \cref{fig:areas} with new projections; see \cref{fig:recursive-alignment} (right side) for an example.
-We store for each subpath~$P'$ of~$P_i$ the set~$\Phi$ of all indices of paths $P'$ intersects, that is, $\Phi$ is a subset of all colors that~$P'$ has.
+Thus, to exploit the properties shown in \cref{fig:areas} for two paths~$P_i$ and~$P_j$, we first project into two dimensions using the~$i$ and~$j$ coordinate.
+Whenever two paths~$P_i$ and~$P_j$ intersect, then we know that the two subpaths in the intersection have both colors~$i$ and~$j$.
+Thus, we can use for these subpaths the two-dimensional observations behind \cref{fig:areas} with new projections.
+We store for each subpath~$P'$ of~$P_i$ the set~$\Phi$ of all indices of the paths that $P'$ intersects, that is, $\Phi$ is a subset of all colors that~$P'$ has.
 Now, if~$P'$ and~$P_j$ intersect, then there is a subpath of~$P_j$ that has colors~$\Phi \cup \{i\}$.
 Hence this set~$\Phi$ of colors can be seen as a ``tower of colors'' that is transferred to other paths.
 Our algorithm transfers these towers from one path to another as long as possible.
 These towers will be defined over permutations of subsets of~$[k]$ that encode how these color-towers are produced; see \cref{sec:towers}.
 As there are at most~$k \cdot k!$ such permutations, this explains the exponent of our algorithm.
-In the end, we arrive at the following statement, see \cref{sec:the-algorithm} for a proof.
+In the end, we proof our main result (\cref{thm:main-thm}) in \cref{sec:the-algorithm}.